 Great for brunch and fresh juices

-We traveled to the neighborhood of Coyoacán in the south of the city, as we planned to visit the home of Frida Kahlo and Diego Rivera.
-We hadn't had breakfast yet so we checked online to see if there was anywhere nearby to have a bite to eat.
-We came across Aura Vegana which was only just round the corner so sounded like the perfect spot.
-We decided to try out two traditional Mexican breakfasts, however there were other options on the menu such as açaí bowls and pancakes.
+We travelled to the neighbourhood of Coyoacán in the south of the city, as we planned to visit the home of Frida Kahlo and Diego Rivera.
+We hadn’t had breakfast yet so we checked online to see if there was anywhere nearby to have a bite to eat.
+We came across Aura Vegana which was only just around the corner so sounded like the perfect spot.
+We decided to try out two traditional Mexican breakfasts, however, there were other options on the menu such as açaí bowls and pancakes.
 We ordered the enveganadas which is their vegan take on enchiladas and some tlacoyos with prickly pear and tofu.
 We really enjoyed the enveganadas and they were super filling with a great flavour.
-The tlacoyos weren't as tasty but both dishes were very good value for money and it was great to be able to eat somewhere 100% vegan with so many choices.
-They also had a huge selection of fresh juices which all sounded amazing, so it's a great place if you're looking for a healthier start to your day.
+The tlacoyos weren’t as tasty but both dishes were very good value for money and it was great to be able to eat somewhere 100% vegan with so many choices.
+They also had a huge selection of fresh juices which all sounded amazing, so it’s a great place if you’re looking for a healthier start to your day.